-An individual must submit an income tax return if, during the 2014 year of assessment, he or she -
+An individual must submit an income tax return if, during the 2016 year of assessment, he or she -

-- receives income from employment (salary, wages etc) from more than one employer and which exceeds the tax threshold (see 1 for the tax thresholds for the 2014 year of assessment); - has a capital gain or capital loss exceeding R30 000; - receives any taxable allowance or advance (such as a travel, subsistence, public office, computer or cellular telephone allowance); - receives an income tax return from SARS or is requested in writing to furnish an income tax return regardless of the amount of income received or accrued; - is resident in South Africa, and who - held or owned any funds in foreign currency or assets outside South Africa, if their total value exceeded R100 000 at any time during the year of assessment;
+- receives income from employment (salary, wages etc.) from more than one employer and which exceeds the tax threshold (see 1 for the tax thresholds for the 2016 year of assessment); - has a capital gain or capital loss exceeding R30 000; - receives any taxable allowance or advance (such as a travel, subsistence, public office, computer or cellular telephone allowance); - receives an income tax return from SARS or is requested in writing to furnish an income tax return regardless of the amount of income received or accrued; - is resident in South Africa, and who - held or owned any funds in foreign currency or assets outside South Africa, if their total value exceeded R225 000 at any time during the year of assessment;

-&lt;sup>1 The TA Act allows SARS to ask a person to provide biometric information when a person applies to register or confirms a current registration.
+1 The TA Act allows SARS to ask a person to provide biometric information when a person applies to register or confirms a current registration.
 Biometric information includes fingerprints, facial recognition, vocal recognition and iris or retina recognition.
 Since biometric information is almost impossible to duplicate, unlike a signature for instance, it is an effective prevention against identity theft and fraud.

-- had income or capital gains from foreign currency or assets outside South Africa that could be attributed under the Act; - held a participation right in a controlled foreign company; - receives local interest in excess of the exemption thresholds, being R23 800 if the taxpayer is below the age of 65, and R34 500 if the taxpayer is 65 years or older; and - receives income from any trade (irrespective of what the taxable income or assessed loss is), unless that individual's trade consists solely of employment.
+- had income or capital gains from foreign currency or assets outside South Africa that could be attributed under the Act; - > held a participation right in a controlled foreign company. - is a non-resident who receives or to whom interest accrues from a source in the Republic, and - - he or she was physically present in the Republic for a period exceeding 183 days in aggregate during the 12 month period before the date on which the interest was received or accrued; or - > the debt from which the interest arises is connected to a permanent establishment of a person in the Republic. - receives local interest in excess of the exemption thresholds, being R23 800 if the taxpayer is below the age of 65, and R34 500 if the taxpayer is 65 years or older; and - receives income from any trade (irrespective of what the taxable income or assessed loss is), unless that individual's trade consists solely of employment.